 - In the courts: Polluters have filed suit, claiming among other things that the plan will be too costly.
 Read why this line of reasoning is so often wrong.

 - In the states: Some state officials are suing to stop the Clean Power Plan, at the same time that their colleagues are creating plans to comply with it.
 It's even pitting some governors against their own attorneys general.

 - In Congress: Lawmakers opposing the Clean Power Plan tried to block it through Congressional Review Act resolutions that were vetoed by President Obama.
 They might try to undo it through other tactics now.

 What can I do?

-Help us stop EPA Administrator Scott Pruitt's efforts to dismantle the plan.
+Help us stop the EPA's efforts – under the Trump administration – to dismantle the plan.
 Every message helps make a difference.